ethereum-optimism/optimism/specs/deposits.md

   - `baseFeeScalar` (`uint32`): system configurable to scale the `basefee` in the Ecotone l1 cost computation
   - `blobBasefeeScalar` (`uint32`): system configurable to scale the `blobBaseFee` in the Ecotone l1 cost computation

-Following the Ecotone upgrade, `overhead` and `scalar` are frozen at the values they had on the block immediately prior to the fork.
+The `overhead` and `scalar` values can continue to be accessed after the Ecotone activation block, but no longer have any effect on system operation.

 The contract implements an authorization scheme, such that it only accepts state-changing calls from the [depositor account][depositor-account].